Dihydrogen oxide, or dihydrogen monoxide. Does this chemical sound dangerous?

 To understand some of water’s properties, you need to know more about its chemical structure.
 As you have seen, each molecule of water consists of one atom of oxygen and two atoms of hydrogen.
 The oxygen atom in a water molecule attracts negatively-charged electrons more strongly than the hydrogen atoms do.
 As a result, the oxygen atom has a slightly negative charge, and the hydrogen atoms have a slightly positive charge.
 A difference in electrical charge between different parts of the same molecule is called polarity, making water a polar molecule.
 The diagram in Figure below shows water’s polarity.

 Opposites attract when it comes to charged molecules.
 In the case of water, the positive (hydrogen) end of one water molecule is attracted to the negative (oxygen) end of a nearby water molecule.
 Because of this attraction, weak bonds form between adjacent water molecules, as shown in Figure below.
 The type of bond that forms between molecules is called a hydrogen bond.
-Bonds between molecules are not as strong as bonds within molecules, but in water they are strong enough to hold together nearby molecules.
+Bonds between molecules are not as strong as bonds within molecules.
+There are just many more hydrogen bonds in water (between water molecules) than there are covalent bonds within a molecule.
+The hydrogen bonds may not be strong, but in water they are strong enough to hold together nearby molecules.

 Hydrogen Bonding in Water Molecules.
 Hydrogen bonds form between nearby water molecules.
 How do you think this might affect water’s properties?